 Taylor County Rents

 For additional context, consider inflation.
-Between 2015-2024, inflation increased, on average, 3.03% annually 2 .
-From January 2015 to December 2024, rent rose 4.7% annually - that covers inflation plus it give the landlord a raise, in real terms, of 1.4%.
-Since the outset of 2025, inflation has increased 2.6%.
-Abilene rents in contrast, increased 7.6% between January 2024 to the current date 3 .
-Remove last year’s transactions to distill the impact of the data center on this year’s leases and you see a 29.8% increase in rent 4 .
+Between 2015-2024, housing inflation increased, on average, 3.03% annually 2 .
+From January 2015 to December 2024, Abilene rent rose 4.7% annually - that covers inflation plus it give the landlord a raise, in real terms, of 1.4%.
+In 2025, inflation has increased 3.2%.
+Abilene rents in contrast, increased 37.9% between January 2025 through February 1, 2026 3 - Abilene rents rose roughly 12 times faster in 2025 than housing prices across the nation.

 SUPPLY FOR RENT